These brilliantly boozy vegan cocktail recipes will impress guests and lift your spirits!

 Whether you’re hosting a BBQ, a summer party or are just having a catch up with the girls, cocktails are a fun way to enjoy an alcoholic refreshment.
 There are so many to choose from!
 From lemon drop shots to dry martinis, there’s something for every taste.

 And guess what?
-Alcohol’s not that bad for you!
+Alcohol’s not all that bad for you!
 In fact, there are some health benefits to moderate (and I stress – moderate – drinking).
 Like these, for example.

-It can lower your risk of heart disease
+1. Alcohol can lower your risk of heart disease

 The School of Public Health at Harvard University found that: “moderate amounts of alcohol raises levels of high-density lipoprotein, HDL, or ‘good’ cholesterol and higher HDL levels are associated with greater protection against heart disease.